Proofs and Refutations

 Proofs and Refutations: The Logic of Mathematical Discovery is a 1976 book by philosopher Imre Lakatos expounding his view of the progress of mathematics.
-The book is written as a series of Socratic dialogues involving a group of students who debate the proof of the Euler characteristic defined for the polyhedron.
+The book is written as a series of Socratic dialogues involving a group of students who discuss proposed proofs of Euler's polyhedral formula.
 A central theme is that definitions are not carved in stone, but often have to be patched up in the light of later insights, in particular failed proofs.
 This gives mathematics a somewhat experimental flavour.
 At the end of the Introduction, Lakatos explains that his purpose is to challenge formalism in mathematics, and to show that informal mathematics grows by a logic of "proofs and refutations".

 Background

 The 1976 book Proofs and Refutations is based on the first three chapters of his 1961 four-chapter doctoral thesis Essays in the Logic of Mathematical Discovery.
 But its first chapter is Lakatos's own revision of its chapter 1 that was first published as Proofs and Refutations in four parts in 1963–4 in the British Journal for the Philosophy of Science.